Kamil-Anil/Kamil-Anil.github.io/_pages/talks.md

 >"*we accept the reality of the world with which we're presented.*" (Truman Show)

-Here, to make this website more personal:) With my personal comments, I want to share some movies, books and everything else which I am impressed and I would like to talk about.
+Here, to make this website more personal:) I want to share some movies, books and everything else which I am impressed and I would like to talk about with my personal comments.
 Of course, since personal tastes changes with new experiences, I am planning make updates from time to time.
 And I'm always open for any suggestions, idea or valuable comments.
 For that you can contact me via my [mail](kamilanil15@gmail.com)

 Movies
 ======